The Commercial Real Estate Due Diligence Checklist for NYC Buyers

 • Exterior envelope, windows, and waterproofing systems

-• Mechanical, electrical, and plumbing (MEP) systems, such as boilers, HVAC units, and electrical panels
+• Mechanical, electrical, and plumbing (MEP) systems

 • Elevators and vertical transportation systems in multi-story buildings